OfcPeriwinkle/top-tracks/README.md

+#### This project has been archived.
+RYM has introduced CloudFlare protections that break rymscraper.
+Hopefully they release a public API at some point 😔

 # Top-Tracks
 This is a simple CLI tool that scrapes the top singles or albums within an optional timeframe from [Rate Your Music](https://rateyourmusic.com/) and creates a Spotify playlist with them.